ExcaliburZero/dqmj1_info/README.md

 # dqmj1_info
-A set of tools for extracting and working with data and files from the game *Dragon Quest Monsters: Joker*.
+A set of tools for extracting and working with data and files from the game *Dragon Quest Monsters: Joker*.dfghfghfgh

 ![Screenshot of the file extraction GUI program.](img/extract_screenshot.png)